Films

 2. The Burmese Harp (Kon Ichikawa, 1956).
 American WWII films tend to glorify the war.
 Things looked different from the Japanese side.
 This poetic film tells the story of Japanese soldiers in Burma at the end of the war.
 It advertises the dignity of peace and compassion over the honor of victory and conquest.
 To see a less sympathetic perspective on the Japanese, see Wen Jiang's Devil's on The Doorstep, which tells the story of Chinese villagers who are trusted to hide a captured Japanese soldier and his translator in a town that has been occupied by the Japanese army.

 3. Death by Hanging (Nagisa Oshima, 1969).
 Oshima is mostly known for his artful erotic (or pinku) films, but his output is diverse and highly impressive.
 Death by Hanging is part farce, part social commentary, part surrealist experiment, part philosophical essay.
 It deals with Japan's bigotry towards Koreans and with the morality of the death penalty.
 It also raises two perennial philosophical questions: what is the link between memory and identity? are we responsible for our actions or are we shaped by our environment?
 The impact of the film is helped by the lead actor whose stoic performance transforms him into a moral beacon despite having a monstrous past.
-My second and third favorite Oshima films are Diary of a Shinjuku Thief and Boy.
-The other great director to bridge pinku and arthouse is Koki Wakamatsu, whose films are more avant garde, more political, and more sadistic than Oshinma's.
+My second and third favorite Oshima films are Diary of a Shinjuku Thief and The Man Who Left His Will On Film.
+The other great directors to bridge pinku and arthouse are Yasuzo Masumura, Masao Atachi, Akio Jissoji, and Koji Wakamatsu, who is especially remarkable for his blend of avant garde, political activism, and horrifying sadism.

 4. The Face of Another (Hiroshi Teshigihara, 1966) This is the stunningly photographed story of a man who loses his face in a chemical accident and is given a replacement by a deranged plastic surgeon.
 The new face changes the protagonist's personality, raising interesting questions about identity and character.
 I also love Teshigaha's haunting and beautiful allegorical film, Woman in the Dunes, as well as his genre-blending first feature, Pitfall (a murder mystery, leftist social critique, and ghost story all in one).
 All three of these are adaptations of Kobo Abe novels.
 If you want a good double feature, watch The Face of Another with Georges Franju's brilliant French horror-noir, Eyes Without A Face.
 For other films that deal with identity, I'd strongly recommend Antonioni's The Passenger , Bergman's Persona, and Kiarostrami's Close-Up (below).